Make Money Doing Nothing? The Ultimate Guide to Earning Passive Income

 One and done.

 One of Hines’ biggest pieces of advice was to “take whatever you’re doing as a day job, and teach what you know by creating an information product and get money from that.”

 For example, this math teacher created an online course on programming, and he made $1 million in under a year.

-Now, don’t go in setting your expectations that high, but with these tips and a solid platform like Udemy or Skillshare, you could start raking in passive income this year.
+Now, don’t go in setting your expectations that high, but with these tips and a solid platform like Udemy, you could start raking in passive income this year.

 If you have art, designs or photos, you can publish them on any kind of product you can think of: invitations, T-shirts, mugs, pillows, phone cases… Then set your own royalty rate (that’s the percentage you’ll rake in from 5% to 99% ), and you’re done.

 You won’t have an inventory to handle (no production, no shipping).

 Find out more about selling on Zazzle, or look into other platforms, like Amazon.

 You’re already shopping, right?
 A passive way to earn income is to sign up for credit cards that offer cash, or points, back.

 We created a list of cash-back cards that offer sign-up bonuses — and are free of fees.